sg-s/xolotl/docs/explanation/integration.md

 ### Where this method is used

 Some mechanisms may implement this method.

-## The Crank-Nicholson Method
+## The Crank-Nicolson Method

 ### Where this method is used